zats/geepeatea/DEPLOYMENT.md

 ### Build Failures
 - Check the Actions tab for error logs
 - Ensure all dependencies are properly installed
-- Verify that the build works locally with `npm run build`
+- Verify that the build works locally with `pnpm build`

 ### Site Not Loading
 - Check that GitHub Pages is enabled